Skip to main content

 The two mature noncoding RNAs eventually associate to form a binary complex.
 When using CRISPR-Cas 9 in eukaryotic gene editing applications, the two noncoding RNAs are covalently combined into one large synthetic guide RNA (sg-RNA), described later in this section.
 The Cas 9 protein is an endonuclease that cleaves both strands of bound target dsDNA in a blunt-end fashion at specific sequences.
 This occurs after the DNA binds to two arginines (1333 and 1335) in Cas9 through a short (3-5+ bases) recognition protospacer adjacent motif (PAM) located three base pairs from the cleavage site.
 The DNA must also bind in a complementary and specific fashion to the protein-bound noncoding cr+tracr-RNAs (or a single sg-RNA molecule for gene editing applications).
 Binding and cleavage of target DNA would render DNA from an invading bacteriophage inactive.

-Basic research into the bacterial CRISPR system has led to revolutionary and explosive applications of this gene editing system in eukaryotes.
+Basic research into the bacterial CRISPR system has led to revolutionary and explosive eukaryotic applications of this gene editing system.
 The hope is that CRISPR technology will give us a precise and incredibly cheap way to do gene therapy in diseased cells and organisms.
-Given its role in transforming our ability to edit the genome and potentially cure genetically-based diseases, we will offer a detailed explanation of its mechanism.
+Given its role in transforming our ability to edit the genome and potentially cure genetically based diseases, we will explain its mechanism.

 We have discussed the structure and function of many proteins.
 Protein enzymes are key to life as they catalyze almost all biological reactions.
 Most key enzymes are regulated.
 The activity of Cas 9 must be carefully controlled.
-Think of the consequences if the enzyme were to cleave promiscuously at off-site targets!
+Think of the consequences if the enzyme cleaves promiscuously at off-site targets!
 This section will help you understand several critical features of this enzyme:

-2. How can the enzyme be "turned" on when it finds its target site and remain off when free, but more importantly when it is bound off-site?
+2. How can the enzyme be "turned" on when it finds its target site and remains off when free, but more importantly when bound off-site?

 First, we will discuss the apo- form of the enzyme without bound substrate and RNA.